stsievert/salmon/docs/source/init.rst

 The ``samplers`` controls which methods get to choose queries, and ``sampling`` controls how multiple samplers interact (i.e., how should a sampler be chosen?)
-Some more details can be found at :ref:`alg-config`.
+More documentation can be found at :ref:`alg-config`.

 Complete details on the YAML file are at at :class:`~salmon.triplets.manager.Config`.
 Examples of these files are in